-If your French Bulldogs shows signs of heat exhaustion, move them to a cool, shady spot and try to get them to your vet as soon as possible.
-Frenchies are more susceptible to heat strokes, as well as very old dogs.
+If your French Bulldogs show signs of heat exhaustion, move them to a cool, shady spot and try to get them to your Vet as soon as possible.
+Frenchies are more susceptible to heat strokes and very old dogs.

 Little French Dog is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.

 |Move your Frenchie to a shaded and cool area.||Douse your Frenchie immediately with cool water to prevent shock.
 If appropriate, you could also use a wet towel or put them in front of a fan.|

 |Allow your French Bulldog to drink small amounts of cool water.||Keep dousing your Frenchie with cold water until their breathing is not as quick and they start to settle.|